gazeddy/desoldering-gun/README.md

 30mm 5v cooling fan

-5 1k resistors
+5 1k resistors (values arent important being used for pullup and gate-drain along with io protection)

-470uF 35v elecotrolytic capacitor

 car tyre inflator pump (12v emergency inflator kit type taken from a scrap peugeot car) modified to be vacuum pump modifications depend on your particular pump but you need to remove valving from pump and add a pair of check valves